ncbi/cxx-toolkit/pages/ch_ser.md

         // Do some user-defined processing of the bioseq }

-Note that from a choice variant hook you can not skip stream data -- this could leave the choice object in an uninitialized state.
-For this reason the CReadChoiceVariantHook class has no DefaultSkip() method.
+Note that skipping choice variant leaves the choice object in an uninitialized state.
+In general, hooks should be used with care as it is very easy to leave some data of the top level object uninitialized.

 <a name="ch_ser.Read_Object_Hook_Sample"></a>